DataDog/integrations-core/docs/dev/new_check_howto.md

 pip install -r requirements-dev.txt
 ```

-We use [cookiecutter][1] to create the skeleton for a new integration, just run
+[cookiecutter][1] is used to create the skeleton for a new integration:

 ```
 cookiecutter https://github.com/DataDog/cookiecutter-datadog-check.git
 ```

-and answer the questions when prompted.
+Answer the questions when prompted.
 Once done, you should end up with something like this:

 ```
     my_check